Splitting

 Limitations

-Splitting can generate enormous amounts of traffic.
-Be sure that you test your receiving systems thoroughly before you send production level loads.
+Splitting can generate large amounts of traffic.
+Test your receiving systems thoroughly before sending production-level loads.

 Configuring Splitting

-To configure Connxio to use code mapping as a transformation, select Splitting in the "Transformations" shape:
+To configure splitting, select Splitting in the "Transformations" list.

-On creating a new transformation, a popup with the transformation's input fields will appear.
+When you create a new transformation, a popup appears with the splitting input fields.

 Creating splitting code components